 Placing the ATV outside under a tarp or cover is a cost-efficient alternative many ATV owners opt for.
 Where leaving your ATV entirely unprotected outdoors can cause a lot of damage, adding a tarp is a quick and easy way of improving your vehicle’s storage conditions.

-However, there are some cons to consider:
+However, there are also some drawbacks to consider:

-Does not protect against rodents.
-An ATV covered with a tarp provides an excellent location for rodents to build their nests.
+Does not protect against rodents: An ATV covered with a tarp provides an excellent location for rodents to build their nests.
 Place a few mouse traps underneath and on the bike to reduce the risk of damage.

 7. In a Covered Vehicle Storage